c. 1892 Jérôme Thibouville-Lamy

 Rotation

-Curiously, the name “NINI” and the date “1892” are skillfully inlaid with black mother of pearl on the soundboard.
-It may be fanciful speculation, but one might wonder if NINI refers to Renoir’s famous muse, Nini Lopez (1857–1944), the French actress known by her stage name, Henriette Henriot.
+Curiously, the name “NINI” and the date “1892” are skillfully inlaid in black mother-of-pearl on the soundboard.
+It may be fanciful speculation, but one might wonder if NINI refers to French artist Pierre-Auguste Renoir’s famous muse, Nini Lopez (1857–1944), the French actress known by her stage name, Henriette Henriot.
 Renoir’s talent as a portrait artist earned him prestigious commissions with the wealthy bourgeoisie.
 He painted many models with guitars, often with mother of pearl fingerboards, but Nini Lopez must have been a favorite as she appears in at least 12 of his paintings.
 Perhaps this guitar was a special gift from the artist to her?
 It is left to the imagination to decide.